Magnus167/Minecraft-Datapack-Template/README.md

 ---
 ### Advancements
 ---
-Advancements is the Java Edition equivalent to Achievements/Quests in game, which are usually set to be complete once but with a bit of trickery you can allow them to be repeatable!
+Advancements are the Java Edition equivalent of Achievements/Quests in game, which are usually set to be completed one time only but with a bit of trickery you can allow them to be repeatable!

 Advancements must be a `.json` file, otherwise it will not be read correctly